bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-08-22-reflections-google-ai-overview.md

 These assumptions devalue the role of complex social processes and negotiations in sense-making and knowledge production, and in turn the need for social participation within information access.
 To address this, we need to codify equitable spaces for social deliberation and negotiation _within_ our information access platforms.
 In other words, _search is social_—and we need to fundamentally rethink the design of our information access systems so as to empower the public to meaningfully participate in these societally-critical decision-making.
-This is a radical departure from how IR today thinks about the systems it designs, but also an opportunity for the field to bridge with adjacent communities such as library and information sciences, science and technology studies, and critical theory among others that have long wrestled with questions at the intersection of information and power.
+This is a radical departure from how IR today thinks about the systems it designs, but also an opportunity for the field to bridge with adjacent communities such as library and information sciences, science and technology studies, and critical theory among others that have long wrestled with questions at the intersections of information and power.

 By the way, we should note that this proposal makes sense only in the context of public information access platforms.
 For, as long as platforms are centrally controlled (by corporations) no true power will be afforded to the public.